As a designer, we try to make all things become artworks.

-I work in IoT industry, which includes the latest advanced technologies and untraditional human behavior of using consumer equipment.
-Most of the time, I have to help users enhance the knowledge of IoT.
+Iwork in the IoT industry, which includes the latest advanced technologies and untraditional human behavior of using consumer equipment.
+Most of the time, I have to help users enhance their knowledge of IoT.

 A picture is worth a thousand words

-As a cutting-edge technology, the icons which convey the sense of IoT become imperative.
+Because of people’s alienation from cutting-edge technology, the icons which convey the domain knowledge of IoT become imperative.

 I follow the disciplines of Google Material Design (flat 2.0 design) and make sure to offer a soothing and sophisticated look with a minimal amount of pixels.

-To test the performance of the icon design, I run correct recognition rate (CRR)*.
-There were 23 participants, 11 ones work in IoT related industry and the others work in financial, education, etc.
+To understand the performance of the icon design, I run the testing of correct recognition rate (CRR)*.
+There were 23 participants, 11 working in the IoT-related industry, and the rest of 12 working in financial, education, etc.

 The result shows the icons with labels are recognized correctly over 80%.
-The participants who even have little sense about IoT can quickly identify each one and make an impression as well.
+The participants who even have little knowledge about IoT can quickly identify each one and make an impression as well.

 Table 1.
-The correct recognition rate of the participants
+The testing result of correct recognition rate

 The hardest recognition icons are “Onboarding and Reconnect,” and “Cross wireless technology.”
 However, the participants readily comprehend the meanings of the icons after I explain the design concept.